mrauh/exifsorter/README.md

 Of course there are "image viewers" that can sort images by their exif creation date (e.g. digikam on linux), but there are a lot who can't.
-Or suppose you want to copy the files on a sd card to view them on tv.
+Or suppose you want to copy the files on a sd card to view them on TV.

 With exifsorter you can rename all images in a directory after they are sorted by their creation date.
 The result is that the alphabetical order corresponds to the exif creation date.

-exifsorter is tested on linux, but should also work on the other plattforms that are supported by Go (e.g. OS X and Windows).
+Exifsorter is tested on linux, but should also work on the other plattforms that are supported by Go (e.g. OS X and Windows).

 ## Installation